UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 :name: fig:mutate-across
 :figclass: caption-hack

-`.apply` is useful for applying functions across many columns.
+`apply` is useful for applying functions across many columns.
 The darker, top row of each table represents the column headers.
 ```

 +++